ganeshsetty/CarND-Advanced-Lane-Lines/writeup.md

 **2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.**

-I have used combination of color and gradient thresholds.
+I have used combination of color and gradient thresholds.The code is contained in **"lane_lines_framewise_analysis.ipynb"**

 ***Color threshold:***The function color_threshold() in code cell:8 takes threshold range and image as inputs and provide binary image of S channel and R channel.Only S channel will be used for lane detection as R channel fails as it detects light gray part of the road also.The color thresholded image is displayed below: